Yesim vs. Saily eSIM app: Which is better for travel?

 Behind the curtain, Saily also benefits from some of NordVPN’s infrastructure, so you know your connection is handled by a team that understands digital privacy.
 And with 24/7 customer support, easy plan activation, and affordable top-ups, the app is made to be simple for anyone to use, even on the go.

 Yesim offers the option to add a virtual number for four countries, which can come in handy for specific use cases, such as expecting calls or messages from people who don’t use popular messaging or VoIP apps or needing to verify your identity on platforms that require a number from that country.
-But for most users, Saily’s focus on security, performance, and affordability might be more practical.
+Saily, by comparison, combines mobile data, built-in security tools, and an optional US phone number in one travel-focused app.

 Saily vs. Yesim: The verdict